OhmBoyz/receiving_shipping_tracker/README.md

 in the SQLite database and lets you inspect and edit their contents.
 Selecting a table shows its rows with **Edit** and **Delete** actions.
 Edits and deletions are wrapped in a transaction so you can cancel changes before committing.

+## Today's Waybills

+The shipper interface now lists only the waybills dated today when it starts.
+Click **Show All Waybills** to display previous days as well.